lmriccardo/needham-schroeder-verification/README.md

 ## Verification

-The model has been verified with [SPIN](https://spinroot.com/spin/whatispin.html), [Murphi](http://formalverification.cs.utah.edu/Murphi/) and [NuSMV](https://nusmv.fbk.eu/), three well known model-checker.
+The model has been verified with [SPIN](https://spinroot.com/spin/whatispin.html), [Murphi](http://formalverification.cs.utah.edu/Murphi/) and [NuSMV](https://nusmv.fbk.eu/), three well known model-checkers.

+>Say that X takes part in a protocol run with Y
+>if X has initiated a protocol session with Y
+>Say that X commits to a session with Y
+>if X has correctly concluded a protocol session with Y